kenny-vo/mockup-v/README.md

 ## Mockup

-Run NPM run then NPM build to start locally
+Run NPM install then NPM start to start locally